LedgerHQ/app-conflux/README.md

 ### 2. If my device is a Nano S, what should I do?

 You can purchase new hardware wallets like the Nano S Plus, Flex, or Stax.
 Import your recovery phrase and use the wallet after restoring it.

+Or you can side load the app to your Nano S, check this [documentation](https://forum.conflux.fun/t/about-ledger-conflux-app-core-space/21188) for more details.

 ### 3. I am a Conflux E Space user, which app should I use?